Recipe #2, geom_index() and geom_coordinates()

 Step 3: Define user-facing functions.
 Test.

 In this next section, we define user-facing functions.
-It is a bit of a mouthful, but see the tip that follows.
+It is a bit of a mouthful, but see the ‘Pro tip: Use stat_identity definition as a template in this step …’ that follows.

 Define stat_*() function